sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 Now, the metrics will be available at `/metrics` endpoint.

 The next step is to install Prometheus.
-After the installation it is necessary to specify the target for the scrapping endpoint in the Prometheus YAML file.
+After the installation, it is necessary to specify the target for the scrapping endpoint in the Prometheus YAML file.
 The target is `localhost:5068`, which is the URL that ShopSports API is running.
-Besides, for testing purposes I defined the scrape interval of 5s.
+Besides, for testing purposes, I defined the scrape interval of 5s.
 That means that Prometheus will do the pulling at every 5 seconds:

 ```yaml
 scrape_interval: 5s